LaMonte Wade Jr Player Props: Giants vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in MLB.

-- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.
+- The White Sox had a 3.96 team ERA that ranked 16th across all league pitching staffs.

+- White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.

-- The White Sox will send Cease (0-0) out to make his second start of the season.
+- The White Sox will look to Lynn (0-0) in his second start this season.

-- His most recent time out was on Thursday against the Houston Astros, when the right-hander tossed 6 1/3 innings, surrendering one earned run while allowing two hits.
+- In his last time out on Saturday, the right-hander tossed 5 2/3 innings against the Houston Astros, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.